lakshitadodeja/Machine_Learning_Team_7/index.md

 As expected, STL achives higher accuracy than MTL, and accuracy for models trainined imbalanced data has higher accuracy than a model trained on balanced data.
 (Summary is shown in table 1 below).

-However, this superior performance is limited to majority class.
-For minority class like "ineffective", the imbalanced models have very poor performance (quantified via recall).
 <!---
 overall performance improvement is achieved in the imbalanced data for both MTL and STL models compared to the results obtained with the balanced data set.(Summary is shown in table 1 below).
 --->